-Apply a variance stabilizing transformation (VST) to the count data varianceStabilizingTransformation(cds) getVarianceStabilizedData(cds)
+Apply a variance stabilizing transformation (VST) to the count data cds a CountDataSet which also contains the fitted dispersion-mean relation

 This function calculates a variance stabilizing transformation (VST) from the fitted dispersion-mean relation(s) and then transforms the count data (normalized by division by the size factor), yielding a matrix of values which are now approximately homoskedastic.
 This is useful as input to statistical analyses requiring homoskedasticity.